Markel Irizar

+Following his retirement from riding in August 2019, Irizar has worked as a directeur sportif for both the men's and women's Lidl–Trek WorldTeams, and from 2024, works as the general manager for the Lidl–Trek Development Team.

+Personal life

-Born in Oñati, Basque Country, Irizar currently resides in Arrasate, Basque Country, Spain.
+Born in Oñati, Basque Country, Irizar resided in Arrasate, Basque Country, Spain, as of 2014.
 Irizar was diagnosed and treated for testicular cancer in 2002.

-In February 2019, Irizar announced his plans to retire from the peloton after the 2019 Clásica de San Sebastián, in early August.